acm-cui/website-cui2024/programme/keynotes.md

 ---
+title: Conference Keynotes
 label: Conference keynotes
 description: >
   CUI !!conference.year!! will feature a keynote from distinguished academic: Simon King from the University of Edinburgh.

-title: Conference Keynotes
-splash_title: Keynotes for CUI !!conference.year!!
+maintainer: workshops
+lastmod: page

 menus:
   programme: